JOSE JOAN MORALES | AI Transformation Strategist

 02

 The new mandate is managing Threat Response and Cognitive Load.
-In fact, psychological safety is now a measurable efficiency metric, not merely a soft skill.
+Indeed, psychological safety is now a measurable efficiency metric, not merely a soft skill.

 HUMAN OS